konantian/NotableNotebooks/notes/Lecture 19 - Neural Networks(NN).md

     * Each connection has a weight
     * Expresses the strength of the connection
     ![](https://ws1.sinaimg.cn/large/006tNc79ly1g1yjvoko3ij30dk0f8go6.jpg =250x250)
-  * Nonlinear actinvation function $\phi$
+  * Nonlinear activation function $\phi$
-  * Output used as input for neurons on next layer
+  * Output from previous layer used as input for neurons on next layer

 ### Supervised Training of a Network
   * View the whole network as a function $y=f(x)$